You can get the best car loan with bad credit.

 The car buying process is smoother when customers come in with financing in place.

 Plus, when you have your financing in place you become like a cash buyer who gets to call the shots.

 Here are a few tips to secure the best car loan deal.

 How to get a car loan with bad credit

 Before you look for financing.
 You want to know exactly what you are dealing with before any lender pulls your credit reports.
 Any mistakes, errors, or outdated information should be disputed.
 You want your credit report and credit score to reflect as much positive information as possible.

 2. Window shop in person

 It’s best to go out and take a test drive to get the feel of the car you want.
-But don’t allow the sales person to talk your ear off during or after your test drive.
+But don’t allow the salesperson to talk your ear off during or after the test drive.
 Resist the small talk and don’t feel pressured to buy the car on your first visit to the dealership.